What is a sleep study?

-A sleep study means that you actually stay overnight at HonorHealth's Sleep Disorders Center for evaluation of what may be causing sleep disruption.
+A sleep study means that you actually stay overnight at HonorHealth's Sleep Health Center for evaluation of what may be causing sleep disruption.

 Trained technicians monitor variables such as brain waves, breathing patterns, eye movement, blood oxygen levels and other factors.
 A sleep medicine specialist interprets them and routes the findings to your referring physician.

 Polysomnography – an overnight sleep recording – is the single most comprehensive diagnostic tool for sleep-related complaints.
-When indicated for a patient, polysomnography can assist in accurate diagnosis and treatment of the following sleep disorders:
+When indicated for a patient, polysomnography can assist in accurate diagnosis and treatment of many types of sleep disorders including the following:

-Your primary care physician may refer you to HonorHealth's Sleep Disorders Center.
-You'll meet with a doctor who specializes in sleep medicine for an initial consultation.
+Your primary care physician may refer you to HonorHealth's Sleep Health Center.
+You'll meet with a doctor who specializes in sleep medicine for an initial consultation if ordered by your referring physician.
 If a sleep study is indicated, you'll set up an appointment for an overnight stay.

 On the day of your sleep study, you'll want to avoid caffeine — coffee, tea, colas, chocolate — after 2 p.m. and avoid napping.
 Pack an overnight bag as you would for a hotel stay.
-You may want to bring your own pillow.
 If you have special needs, please inform staff at the center before your scheduled appointment.
 If you have prescribed medications that you take at bedtime, bring them with you.

 When you arrive for your appointment, register at the admitting desk.
-Please don't forget to bring your insurance card.
-After you've registered, a sleep technician will escort you to the sleep clinic and show you to your room.
+Please don't forget to bring your insurance card and identification such as a driver's license.
+After you've registered, a sleep technician will show you to your room.